San Sisto College

 San Sisto College is a Roman Catholic secondary college for girls in grades 7 to 12, located in Carina, a suburb of south-east Brisbane, Queensland, Australia.
 It has approximately 900 students.
 The college is divided into three schools: Caleruega (Years 7 and 8), Fanjeaux (Years 9 and 10) and Bologna (Years 11 and 12).

 The different categories of the schools are named after the travel of St Dominic, who was born in Caleruega, Spain, travelled to Fanjeaux, France, and died in Bologna, Italy.

-Within San Sisto College, there are six blocks of classrooms, M block, C block, A block, R block and DE and DW block.
+Within San Sisto College, there are six blocks of classrooms, M block, F block, C block, A block, R block and DE and DW block.

 History

 San Sisto College was founded in 1961 by Sister Jude, who was the first principal.
 The first teachers at San Sisto College were Dominican Sisters who had travelled from Maitland, New South Wales.

 School houses

 There are four school sport houses: Jude, Rose, Catherine and Dominic.

 Jude, named after Sr. Mary St. Jude, the first principal of the college, is the green house and the mascot is a crocodile.

 Rose, named after St. Rose of Lima, is the red house and the mascot is a dragon.

 Catherine, named after St. Catherine of Siena, is the blue house and the mascot is a shark.

 Dominic, named after St. Dominic, is the yellow house and the mascot is a honeybee.